27 Best Zucchini Companion Plants (and What to Avoid)

 An excellent companion plant for zucchini, Rosemary repels pests such as cucumber beetles and squash bugs.

-Rosemary has a distinctive flavor and resinous leaves that repel all manners of pests, from squash bugs to cucumber beetles and beyond.
+Rosemary has a distinctive flavor and resinous leaves that repel all manner of pests, from squash bugs to cucumber beetles and beyond.
 The sprigs are perennial in zones 7 and warmer, and they taste great with zucchini in recipes.

 Benefits